suchiptel/myRx/README.md

 - I referenced the ML model from a PNAS paper about drug-drug and drug-food interaction (https://www.pnas.org/doi/10.1073/pnas.1803294115)
 - Many of the medical termsm side-effects, and drug-drug interactions are difficult and complex to understand for the primary users.
 So, I've decided to utilize the **Webster's Medical Dictionary API** so a better experience can be provided for the user to understand hard verbiage in lay man's terms.

-## How to start our backend server?
+## How to start the backend server?
 1. ssh in Microsoft Azure VM.
 2. `$ cd ~/microsoft_ai_hack_backend`
 3. `$ export FLASK_APP=application`